1522402210/www-security-assistant/README.md

 - Restart Apache: `sudo systemctl restart apache2.service`.

+- To force the `logrotate` use the command: `sudo logrotate --force /etc/logrotate.d/apache2-modsec`

 ### Check-up

 - if you enabled the base rules, try to access ([source](https://gist.github.com/davidrios/424583df2ac768675330)):